Cema2019/public_domain_books_catalog_be/README.md

    ```
 ## 🚀 Deployment

-The API is deployed on Render with the following configuration:
+The API is deployed on **Render** using a Docker image automatically built and pushed to **Docker Hub**.

+**Deployment workflow overview:**
+1. Code pushed to the `main` branch triggers a GitHub Actions workflow.
+2. The workflow builds the Docker image from the Dockerfile.
+3. The image is pushed to Docker Hub under the tag `carlosm1/public-domain-library:latest`.
+4. Render automatically pulls the latest image and redeploys the API.
 - **Platform**: Render Web Service with auto-scaling and zero-downtime deploys.
 - **Database**: Aiven.io PostgreSQL with SSL (`sslmode=verify-full`) using a CA certificate stored in Render Secret Files (`/etc/secrets/ca.pem`).
 - **Security**: Database credentials and CA certificate managed securely via Render Environment Variables and Secret Files.